TITLE 23: EDUCATION AND CULTURAL RESOURCES

 E) promote student safety in vehicles used to transport students.

-e) Time Limits
+d) Time Limits

 1) A student shall be released from isolated time out or time out immediately upon determination by the staff member that the student no longer poses an imminent danger of causing serious physical harm to the student or others.
-No less than once every 15 minutes, an adult trained under subsection (i) must assess whether the student has ceased presenting the specific behavior for which the time out was imposed.
+No less than once every 15 minutes, an adult trained under subsection (h) must assess whether the student has ceased presenting the specific behavior for which the time out was imposed.

 2) A student shall be released from physical restraint immediately upon a determination by the staff member administering the restraint that the student is no longer in imminent danger of causing serious physical harm to the student or others.
+No less than once every 15 minutes, an adult trained under subsection (h) must assess whether the student has ceased presenting the specific behavior for which the restraint was imposed.

-f) Documentation and Evaluation
+e) Documentation and Evaluation

 1) In a form and manner prescribed by the State Superintendent, a written record of each episode of isolated time out, time out, or physical restraint shall be maintained in the student's temporary record.
 The official designated under this Section shall also maintain a copy of each of these records.
 Each record shall include, but is not limited to, all of the following: